Domestic Abuse policy

 Addressing the Concern

-Concerns will be processed as a safeguarding case and allocated to the Neighbourhood Safety team and/or Jigsaw Support Team, where applicable who, following the initial interview will determine if sufficient support is in place and if it is necessary to keep the case open within Jigsaw Group.
+Concerns will be processed as a safeguarding case and allocated to the Neighbourhood Safety team and/or Jigsaw Support Team, where applicable who, following the initial interview will determine if sufficient support is in place and if it is necessary to keep the case open within Jigsaw Homes.

 All interviews and actions will be recorded using either the REACT or Ecco (Jigsaw Support) recording system.

-Carrying out Initial Interview
+Carrying out Initial Interview:

 • Interviews will be carried out in a sensitive and supportive manner